 They’re broken down into ketones by the liver, and readily cross the blood-brain barrier to provide instant energy to brain cells.

-Coconut Oil Benefits for Your Brain
+5 Benefits of Coconut Oil for Your Brain

 There’s a lot of hype out there about coconut oil.